port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 - write_repository
   and copy its value.

-2. Create a new project, named Port-pipelines.
+2. Create a new project named `Port-pipelines`.
 Copy its GitLab project ID and replace the `(PROJECT_ID)` in the webhook URL .
 Then. under Settings, CI/CD, create a new Pipeline trigger token.
-Then, paste it in the Action webhook URL in the place of `INSERT_TRIGGER_TOKEN`
+Then, paste it in the Action webhook URL in the place of `INSERT_TRIGGER_TOKEN`.

 3. Inside the same menu (CI/CD), add the following variables to the pipeline: